Sedation Dentistry Options in Charlotte, NC

-The choice of which type of sedation is most appropriate for an oral surgery procedure depends on the specific needs of the individual.
-In choosing the most appropriate method of sedation, the oral surgeon considers the patient’s medical history and their level of anxiety.
-Types of sedation for oral surgery patients include nitrous oxide sedation, oral conscious sedation, and IV sedation.
+The choice of which type of sedation is most appropriate depends on the specific needs of the individual.
+In choosing the most appropriate method, Dr. Patel considers your medical history and your level of anxiety.
+Options include nitrous oxide sedation, oral conscious sedation, and IV sedation.

 IV Sedation